-The beauty and grandeur of the Indiana Dunes National Lakeshore makes it a popular location for weddings.
+The beauty and grandeur of the Indiana Dunes National Park makes it a popular location for weddings.
 Because these ceremonies are not part of the purpose and ordinary use of the park, a Special Use Permit is required.
 This permit enables the park to assist with the planning of wedding ceremonies while meeting the needs of park resources and visitors.
 Here is some information for those interested in hosting a wedding ceremony at the park:

 Q: Do I need a permit for my wedding at the park?

 A: Special Use Permit is required for all wedding ceremonies, regardless of size or duration.

 Q: How do I get a permit for my wedding?

 A: You can get information regarding the application process from the park website or by calling our permit coordinator at 219-221-2054.
 Please remember that submitting an application does not guarantee approval of the permit.
 Permit information can be found on the park website at Permits & Reservations - Indiana Dunes National Park (U.S. National Park Service) (nps.gov).

 Q: Does the permit cost anything?